CLARITY -- Comparing heterogeneous data using dissimiLARITY

-Because the p-values are highly correlated, and the multiple testing burden, the p-values should not be used to test for the presence of any difference in structure between $Y_1$ and $Y_2$.
+Because the p-values are highly correlated, and there is a multiple testing burden, the p-values should not be used to test for the presence of any difference in structure between $Y_1$ and $Y_2$.
 In particular, it can be that $Y_1$ and $Y_2$ are substantially different, but this does not result in any particular cell in the persistence diagram having a p-value at the appropriate multiple-testing level.
 In other words, on the level of $Y_1$ and $Y_2$ viewed globally, testing individual residuals has very low power; testing individual persistences has low power.
 A more powerful test would be for $f$ being the Frobenius norm of the whole matrix, but this has limited scientific value as it discards the scientific significance of the results.

 We provide a formal statistical significance procedure to add weight to the identification of scientifically significant results, but emphasise that these are different concepts.